swo/16s-book/manuscript/sec05.md

   has an ASCII value of 73, and the offset means you subtract the offset 33 from the ASCII value 73 to get the quality score 40.
 The other common offset is 64: in that case, the character `I` encodes quality 9.
 Illumina used a 64-offset for a while, but newer machines use a 33-offset.
-You can tell the difference getting familiar with the characters used and just looking by eye, by running your pipeline and seeing if it breaks, or by using a tool like `usearch -fastq_chars`.
 [^plusline]: The original fastq [specification](http://dx.doi.org/10.1093/nar/gkp1137) (doi:10.1093/nar/gkp1137) allowed the sequence and quality information to run